Healthy Living With TAU: Mexican red kidney bean dip

-Note: This recipe can be used as a dip to serve with raw vegetabes, but it is also delicious as a sauce with oven-baked potatoes.
+Note: This recipe can be used as a dip to serve with raw vegetables, but it is also delicious as a sauce with oven-baked potatoes.

 1¼ cup (315 ml) cooked red kidney beans